 The number of Midwest colleges you should apply to depends on how many other colleges you want to apply to.
 Generally, students will apply to 5-15 colleges depending on their preferences.

 The Midwest is the home of many excellent colleges.
-Whether you’re interested in small Midwest colleges or a bustling campus, there truly is something for everyone.
+Whether you’re interested in small Midwestern universities or a bustling campus, there truly is something for everyone.

 Ultimately, the Midwest colleges you decide to apply to are your decision.
 Before creating your applications, consider your preferences like location, fit, and program offerings.